zulip/zulip/docs/production/upgrade-or-modify.md

 so, it's important to understand how to happily run a server based on `main`.

-For background, it's backporting arbitrary patches from `main` to an older version requires some care.
+For background, backporting arbitrary patches from `main` to an older version requires some care.
 Common issues include:

 - Changes containing database migrations (new files under `*/migrations/`), which includes most new features.
 We